Magnets Used In Props and Costume Design

 You may have seen in previous posts, that we are big Star Wars fans!
 Eric, one of our Technical Experts, who is also a huge fan, has recently been working with one of our customers, Huw, on his latest costume and prop applications.

-To start, he positioned the magnets on the inside of the helmet and marked.
+To start, he positioned the magnets on the inside of the helmet and marked them.

-He then milled holes into the inside of the helmet to minimise the thickness of the material so the magnets pull strength will go through the material to maintain the outside shape of the helmet.
+He then milled holes into the inside of the helmet to minimize the thickness of the material so the magnet’s pull strength will go through the material to maintain the outside shape of the helmet.

 Then he glued the magnets into place.
 Once in place, he then glued an additional 3 magnets to the rangefinder.
 The rangefinder can now be attached and detached from the helmet, as demonstrated below along with the final result.

-Next was to create the harness of which the shield would attach to.
-For this, Huw used a WW2 US Combat harness and he placed another of the 50 x 25 x 10mm thick N42 Neodymium Magnets into the crossover of the straps.
+Next was to create the harness to which the shield would attach.
+For this, Huw used a WW2 US Combat harness and he placed another of the 50mm x 25mm x 10mm thick N42 Neodymium Magnets into the crossover of the straps.

 Check out his application in action!
 These pictures were taken at last year’s MCM ComicCon London, the lady in the picture is Huws wife and she went as Agent Carter.
 He said they got stopped a LOT for photos, and the children just loved how the shield could be taken on and off for action shots.

 Huw’s plan is to hide a pot magnet under the leather strapping of the hand grips.
-But until then, we would like to thank Huw for sharing his well-executed pictures and information of his costume making.
-The team were so impressed and can’t wait to see more pictures from him soon.
+But until then, we would like to thank Huw for sharing his well-executed pictures and information about his costume-making.
+The team was so impressed and can’t wait to see more pictures from him soon.
 We would like to wish him all the luck in his next project!